- Underground flow equalization system (formerly called in-system storage)

 Approximate dimensions for the underground temporary holding structure are 200 feet by 150 feet.
 These dimensions may change as the design progresses.

-During the 40-day scoping process starting in late summer 2018, interested parties will have the opportunity to provide input and ask questions.
-A Draft EIR is expected to be released in late 2018.
-There will be a 60-day public review and comment period for the Draft EIR.
-A Final EIR, incorporating written responses to comments received during the public comment period, will be released in late spring 2019.
+A Final EIR, incorporating written responses to comments received during the public comment period, will be released in late summer 2019.
 The Final EIR will be presented to the Planning Commission and City Council for consideration of adoption.

 For frequently asked questions, please click here.